offsec64/Status-Report/README.md

 Just type `./status.sh` to run!
 It will output to `stats.txt` in the same directory.

-> You should copy it to your home directory to make running it easier, like with the `cp` command.
+> You should copy it to your root directory to make running it easier, like with the `cp` command.